Terradue/doc-tep-geohazards/source/tutorials/fastvel.rst

 This tutorial will describe the processing of a set of ASAR or Sentinel-1 IW images to generate a set of differential interferograms (IFG mode) or a mean displacement velocity map (MTA mode) on the GEP.

+..NOTE:: Processing parameters example for reproducing a succesful job are described in the end of this tutorial.

 Processor configuration
 =======================